jlempen/Surface-Go-2-OpenCore/README.md

 ## Fixing audio on macOS Tahoe

-## By root patching
+### By root patching
 As Apple removed the `AppleHDA.kext` from macOS Tahoe, [Acidanthera's AppleALC.kext](https://github.com/acidanthera/AppleALC) won't work on macOS Tahoe out of the box and audio is broken.
 To fix this, simply run [Laobamac's OCLP-Mod Patcher](https://github.com/laobamac/OCLP-Mod/releases) a second time once you have [fixed the Intel wireless card](https://github.com/jlempen/Surface-Laptop-3-OpenCore/tree/main?tab=readme-ov-file#enabling-the-intel-wireless-card-in-macos-sequoia-and-tahoe) and Internet is working again.
 The reason for this is that the OCLP-Mod Patcher needs to download the Kernel Development Kit from Apple's servers in order to reinstall the `AppleHDA.kext` on your macOS Tahoe partition and to do so, it needs a working Internet connection.

-## By installing the VoodooHDA audio driver
+### By installing the VoodooHDA audio driver
 Another way to get back the internal speakers and microphone on macOS Tahoe is to install [SergeySlice's VoodooHDA audio driver](https://github.com/CloverHackyColor/VoodooHDA) with [chris1111's convenient VoodooHDA-Tahoe installer](https://github.com/chris1111/VoodooHDA-Tahoe).
-This has the added benefit of fixing the loud click you hear from your speakers when playing sound for the first time after waking your SL3 from hibernation.

 Before installing the VoodooHDA driver, you need to disable the `AppleALC.kext` driver in your `config.plist` file under `Kernel -> Add` and reboot your computer.

 Then [grab the latest installer](https://github.com/jlempen/Surface-Laptop-3-OpenCore/blob/main/Tools/VoodooHDA-Tahoe.pkg) from the Tools folder in my repository, launch the installer and follow the instructions.